Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 Spices, herbs, garlic, ginger, lemons, limes, olives (not in oil) just a few, pickles, nutritional yeast, soy sauce, Braggs liquid aminos, apple cider vinegar, balsamic vinegar (with less than 2g of total sugar per serving), mustard, no sugar hot sauce, raw cacao powder, Flackers flax seed crackers (no more than one bag per day of sea salt flavor), or if you have a dehydrator you can make your own, 1 cup unsweetened almond milk, coffee (1 cup per day), herbal teas, fermented veggies (1/4 cup per day)

-No grains, beans, tofu, nuts, dried fruit, cooked food, artificial sweeteners, protein powders, or any other foods other than those listed above.
-If you are not actively trying to reverse disease, you have much more leeway and should refer to my blog Easy Steps to a Healthier You for her Hypernourishing Protocol if you are just looking for ways to improve your health.
+No animal products, no grains, beans, tofu, nuts, dried fruit, cooked food, artificial sweeteners, protein powders, or any other foods other than those listed above.
+If you are not actively trying to reverse disease, you have much more leeway and should refer to my blog about Dr. Brooke’s Hypernourishing Protocol, which involves adding these healing foods while keeping your regular diet.

-You can have your diet right, eat all the right things, and still be slow to heal unless you prioritize self-care.
+You can have your diet right, eat all the right things, and still heal slowly unless you prioritize self-care.
 What this looks like in my life is…

 -Making sure I get adequate quality sleep.